gnoyixiang/arctic-cjs/README.md

 ## Semver

-Arctic-CJS follows the same versioning as the original Arctic package.
+Arctic-JS follows the same versioning as the original Arctic package.
 While we aim to only introduce breaking changes in major versions, we may introduce them in a minor update if a provider updates their API in a non-backward compatible way.
 However, they will never be introduced in a patch update.

 ## Supported providers